andre-ye/uni/docs/eng/engl-308/readings.md

 ---

-## "The Dialectics of Still Life: Murder, Women, and Disposability" by Wright
+## "The Dialectics of Still Life: Murder, Women, and Disposability", Wright

 > Ambiguity is the pictorial image of dialectics, the law of dialectics seen at a standstill.
 This standstill is utopia and the dialectical image therefore a dream image.
 Such an image is presented by the pure commodity: as fetish.
 Such an image are the arcades,